 Lighten your first term course load, get familiar with the campus and get to know staff and students so you feel at home once you start in September.
 We are here for you.

-This program is open to Indigenous students planning to attend post-secondary in fall 2024
+This program is open to first time Fanshawe College Indigenous students who are planning to attend post-secondary in fall 2024.

 • Priority will be given to students who have accepted an offer to Fanshawe college